atimpone/aws-foundation-journey/2-fast-follow-on/2-2-on-premises-network-integration.md

 * Hybrid DNS resolution:
   * On-premises clients resolve custom FQDNs for cloud hosted services.
   * Cloud clients resolve customer FQDNs on on-premises services.

+* Non-overlapping allocation of IP address ranges for use by cloud environments.

 ## Solution Options and Resources